-If Lacava proves nothing else, it is that a very striking collection can be created by a discerning eye without the need for custom designed faucets.
-You just have to be able to idntify the best of the existing designs and coordinate them well with furnishings, other fixtures, and accessories.
+If Lacava proves nothing else, it is proof that a very striking collection can be created by a discerning eye without the need for custom-designed faucets.
+You just have to be able to identify the best of the existing designs and coordinate them well with furnishings, fixtures, and accessories.
 This is something that Lacava does very well.
 Lacava also sells some kitchen faucets, but its concentration is clearly focused on the bathroom.

 Founded by Carmine Lacava in 1997, the company is small as fixture companies go, with only $5 million in gross sales, and tries to be very exclusive.
 Based in the Windy City, it identifies itself as the American heir to the Italian design tradition.

 The company literature claims that Lacava collaborates "with designers from around the world" to "enrich American private homes and lifestyles..."
-The designers, however, do not work for Lacava.
+All true, but the designers do not actually work for Lacava.
 They work for the manufacturers that make the faucets.

 Lacava's striking and distinctive contempory bath furniture is all designed in house and manufactured in Chicago by Lacava Industries, LLC.
 But, everything else it sells is imported.
 The majority of its faucets seem to be from Italy.
 Customs records show substantial faucet purchases from Ritmonio and Ponsi of Tuscany (Rubinetterie Toscane Ponsi SpA), but also faucets acquired from Goldiden, and Foshan Textiles Import Import & Export Co., a broker that represents Chinese manufacturers, mostly in heavy industry.